lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 {::nomarkdown}</div>{:/}

 Note that we have included an extra --gw switch.
 This switch tailors the ctrl file for a GW calculation.
 To see how it affects the ctrl file, try running blm without --gw.
-One consequence of --gw is that blm autogenerates a GW category.
-Its tokens mostly hold parameters that go into the GW input file (GWinput), which will be used in the QSGW step when it is generated later.
+Starting from the top of the ctrl file, the first change is seen in the basis set section.
+GW calculations are more sensitive to the size of the basis and the so the inclusion of the gw switch increases the size of the basis set.
+Two new blocks of text, the HAM and GW categories, are also added towards the end of the file.
+The HAM category includes parameters for the handling of the self-energy.
+The GW category provides default values that will go into the GW input file (GWinput), which will be generated later in the QSGW set up.